nordnet/cordova-universal-links-plugin/README.md

 2. Define supported hosts and paths in Cordova's `config.xml` (see [Cordova config preferences](#cordova-config-preferences)).
 3. Write some JavaScript code to listen for application launch by the links (see [Application launch handling](#application-launch-handling)).
 4. Build project from the CLI.
 5. Activate support for UL on your website (see [Android web integration](#android-web-integration) and [iOS web integration](#configuring-ios-application)).
-For iOS you will have to do some tweaks in [developer.apple.com](#activating-ul-support-in-member-center).
 6. Test it (see [Test UL for Android locally](#testing-ul-for-android-locally) and [Testing iOS application](#testing-ios-application)).

 It is important not only to redirect user to your app from the web, but also provide him with the information he was looking for.
 For example, if he clicks on `http://mysite.com/news` and get redirected in the application - he probably hope to see the `news` page in it.
 Plugin will help developer with that.
 In `config.xml` you can specify event name that is dispatched when user opens the app from the certain link.
-This way, appropriate method of your web project will be called, and you can show user the requested content.
+This way, appropriate method of your web project will be called, and you can show to user the requested content.

-**Note:** At the moment plugin doesn't support custom url schemes, but their support may be added later, if people will ask.
+**Note:** At the moment plugin doesn't support custom url schemes, but they can be added later, if people will ask.

 ## Supported Platforms
 - Android 4.0.0 or above.